 Beginners and pros alike, everybody screws up.
 Sometimes elegantly, often not–but you have to embrace it because like everything else, it’s the hard work, the losses, and the beatings that make anything worthwhile.
 Winning only feels good if you actually had to fight for it and the harder you fight, the tastier the win.
 Nothin’ good comes easy, as they say.

 In all forms of body expression that involves physical performance, whether it’s wakeboarding or dancing, crashing is a skill you have to perfect like any other aspect of the sport.
 Because crash you will; so you may as well know how to do it properly, reducing the risk of injuries to the minimum.

 Also make sure not to bring your knees all the way up as you risk hitting your nose with one of them.
 Perfect that technique whenever you feel a crash coming up, and soon fear will totally fade while your confidence steadily grows.
-There is one case though where closing your body might not be possible:

 Hopefully you found this information useful, and should now feel more than ready to hit your nearest cable park.
 Watch out, it’s utterly addictive!
 Let me know in the comments how your first session went, or if you have any questions.